gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 {{% figure src="peak-pcan-usb-photo.jpg" width="400px" caption="Product photo of the PEAK PCAN-USB USB to CAN bus dongle[^bib-peak-pcan-usb]." %}}

+## CAN-FD

+CAN-FD stands for _CAN with flexible data-rate_.
+CAN-FD is an extension of the classic CAN2.0 protocol, started in 2011 by Bosch.
+Some of the big improvements over CAN2.0 is the increase in the maximum data size per packet from 8 bytes to 64 bytes[^bib-cia-can-fd-basic-idea], and the ability to increase the bitrate 8-fold during the data transfer (which means a data transfer rate of up to 8Mbit/s!).
+The bit rate returns to normal during the second arbitration phase.[^bib-st-micro-an5348-fdcan-peripheral].
+Both of these serve to increase the bandwidth of the CAN bus.

 ## Further Reading

 If you are looking for help interfacing with SocketCAN from the Linux command-line, see the [How To Use SocketCAN With The Command-Line In Linux page](/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux/).